microsoft/fabricrealtimelab/modules/module07c.md

 Take some time exploring the notebook, and notice a few key things:

 * There is no logging to or using MLflow.
 Data scientists can still use MLflow for developing models, logging metrics, and collaborating.
-* The ML models are built, then predicitions are made immediately and saved to the predictions table.
+* The ML models are built, then predictions are made immediately and saved to the predictions table.
 There is no persistence of the model.
 * There is no cross validation or other steps performed in 07a.
 While these steps are useful for the data scientist, it's not needed here.

 ## 3. Run the notebook

 Run this notebook either entirely or step-by-step.
-You may wish to alter the way symbols are loaded to reduce run time.
+You may wish to alter the way symbols are loaded to reduce run time (models will be built for all of the specified stocks).
 The *get_symbols* method in the notebook has 3 options for how symbols are loaded:

 * They can be hard-coded in an array, specifying the symbol or symbols.
 For example, to manually specify all symbols, we can use the following code: